… or my response to common statements!

 - The old doors are drafty.

 Old houses need to have some ventilation.
-There is a scientific reason for this which a restoration specialist once told me but I can’t remember!
+They need to breath to prevent problems such as damp.
+Old buildings are made with materials that are not designed to be hermetically sealed in with ghastly modern insulation products.
 Fact: humanity has evolved over millions of years with a bit of draft.
 I would rather put on a jumper and see something like this everyday:

 - Do you do up old windows?